Updated: Sep 21

-When I use the word ‘activist’, I worry that the image coming to mind is of placard-waving, angry protesters, busy alienating the people around them.
+When I use the word ‘activist’, I worry that the image coming to mind is of placard-waving, angry protesters, who may alienate people those with different views.
 Yet, change rarely happens when two sides stand in opposition, digging themselves deeper into their own world view.
 We need to stay engaged with the world around us, we need to act as skillfully as we can, and we can’t afford to burn out from anger.
-This is why I’ve landed on the title ‘Joyful Activism’, where we engage from love and joy and commitment to helping those in need, rather than from a place of wanting to punish and demonise those that are causing the harm.
+This is why I’ve landed on the title ‘Joyful Activism’, where we engage from love and joy and commitment to helping those in need, rather than from a place of wanting to punish and demonize those that are causing the harm.
 With joyful activism, we hope to inspire and draw people together around an issue, rather than to push each side further apart.

 Not an Activist, just a Joyful Human